AdHoc-Protocol/AdHoc-protocol/README.md

 > Short block comments like `/*įĂ*/` contain auto-generated unique identifiers.
 These identify entities uniquely across renames and relocations. *
 *Never edit or clone these identifiers.**

-#### Stage Timeouts
+#### State Timeouts

-Use built-in attributes to define maximum stage duration (in seconds):
+Use built-in attributes to define maximum State duration (in seconds):

 - `[ReceiveTimeout(seconds)]`
 - `[TransmitTimeout(seconds)]`

-Without these attributes, stages persist indefinitely.
+Without these attributes, States persist indefinitely.

 ---